From left to right, Julia Wilkinson, Julie Edlin & KeiShana Coursey

 I have always been drawn to women’s health and wellbeing.
 During my world travels as a young woman I often found myself connecting with groups of local women.
 I would spend time absorbing their shared wisdom about how they birthed their babies and looked after their health.
 It was fascinating to me and it is these experiences, along with my own childbirth stories that led me to pursue midwifery.

 I am a New Zealand registered midwife and completed my midwifery degree here in New Zealand.
 Like KeiShana, I also began my midwifery career working with www.ratamidwives.co.nz as part of a team of wonderful midwives mostly working alongside women and their partners choosing to birth either at home or within a Primary unit setting.
 When being on call became a challenge for my family, I transitioned into working as a core midwife at the hospital.
+I now coach, facilitate and teach full time.

 Previous to becoming a midwife, my passion for women’s health lead me to study various forms of natural therapies.
 These included aromatherapy and massage which I still teach and use today.
 I am a huge advocate of natural health and wellness.
 I am also a perpetual student and love to constantly occupy my mind with study and new growth.
 I am currently midway through my studies to become a Life Coach.